GroceriStar/groceristar-fetch/text/text.md

 **Projects**  have sub-folders, each sub-folder

-**!idea** i don't like the way how we're debugging our new methods. we have a play.js file where we can console.log some of our functions, but it's not cool to have them into our npm published version. this can be fixed by moving to ES6 + Babel7 builds, where we extend \*.play.js files out, but still keeping them at our github repos.
+**!idea** I don't like the way how we're debugging our new methods. we have a play.js file where we can console.log some of our functions, but it's not cool to have them into our npm published version. this can be fixed by moving to ES6 + Babel7 builds, where we extend \*.play.js files out, but still keeping them at our GitHub repos.

 #### Projects
-Problem: Number of project/branches is growing, and we add a new methods and everything start to look overcomplicated.
+Problem: Number of project/branches is growing, and we add new methods and everything starts to look overcomplicated.

-Files and json structures have a legacy of my first Loopback servers(each of this servers are holding us back).
+Files and json structures have a legacy of my first Loopback servers(each of these servers are holding us back).

 And code that we have are 1.5 years old and a lot of things has changed.

-Priority: first priority for me: have cool working methods, that i need at this moment for CK server.
+Priority: first priority for me: have cool working methods, that I need at this moment for CK server.
 I'm working on fixing import to our old servers.
 When it will be done, we will be able to import of big amount of data that we have here.

-We can separate most of tasks/discussion into 2 major things
+We can separate most of the tasks/discussion into 2 major things
 1) related to json data
 2) related to methods